joeberkovitz/qgis-nautical/index.md

 Copy the `.KAP` file into a folder that you create underneath where you are keeping your QGIS project (e.g. `charts/`).
 Next, select the *NOAA Raster Nav Charts* layer to highlight it, and drag the `.KAP` file into the QGIS window.
-A brand new layer will be created that shows the chart in the correct position relative to all the other layers.
-Your display may now look something like
+A brand new layer named something like *xxxxx_1* will be created that shows the chart in the correct position relative to all the other layers.
+Your display may now look something like this:
-this:

 <img alt="New Raster Layer" src="guide/images/RasterChartLayer.png">